stewartpark/palang/README.md

 <img src="https://raw.githubusercontent.com/stewartpark/palang/master/misc/logo.png" height="40" alt="" align="middle"/> Pa Language is a toy compiled language written in Python, C++11.

 Currently, the only working implentation of Pa is Pypac, which is in the current git repository.
-The official Pa compiler Will be reimplemented in Pa once the specification of the language is finished and polished up.
+The official Pa compiler will be reimplemented in Pa once the specification of the language is finished and polished up.

 ![Screencast](https://raw.githubusercontent.com/stewartpark/palang/master/misc/demo.gif)